RobertTalbert/discretecs/Video/scripts-module-3.md

   - Matrix example
   - f(x) = x^2 over all reals (so whether a function is surjective or not, depends on what the codomain is)
   - G-numbers

+In the last video, we moved from discussion what a function is, to how it behaves.
+We introduced the idea of an injective function to describe functions that map elements so that there are no "collisions".
+This video is going to introduce a similar idea, focusing on the codomain.

+Earlier we distinguished between the *codomain* of a function and its *range*.
+The codomain is a set that *contains* the outputs of a function while the range is the set of *actual* outputs of a function.
+For example this function's codomain is the set {x,y,z,t} but its range is just the set {x,y}.
+This function given by the mathematical formula f(x) = x^2 + 1 has a codomain of the real numbers, but its range is the set of real numbers bigger than or equal to 1.
+So sometimes the range of a function is smaller than, and not equal to, its codomain.
+You can think of the codomain of a function as the *data type* of its outputs while the range is list of actual outputs.
+The outputs must belong to the codomain, they must be of a data type belonging to this set, but not every point in the codomain may actually get output.

+But sometimes the range and codomain are equal, like you see in this diagram.
+Or like with this predicate, thought of as a function from the natural numbers to the set {true, false} using the statement "n is even".
+The codomain is the set of {True, False} but this is also the range, because sometimes this predicate actually does evaluate to True, like when n = 2, and sometimes evaluates to False such as when n = 3.
+In both cases, for every element in the codomain, there is at least one and possibly many points in the domain that map to it.

+These functions where the codomain and range are equal, we will call **surjective**.
+More formally, if f: A -> B is a function (note B is the codomain), then f is surjective if the following double-quantified statement is true: For every point b in the codomain, there exist a point a in the domain such that f(a) = b.

+So this function from the diagram is surjective because for any of the four points in the codomain, there exists an element of the domain that maps to it.
+But this function with the same domain and codomain is not surjective, because there exists an element in the codomain with no point in the domain mapping to it.
+Likewise, f: R -> R given by f(x) = x^2 + 1 is not surjective because I can find a point in the codomain with nothing mapping onto it: namely the point b = 0.
+Nothing maps to zero because if something did map to zero, call it a, then we'd have a^2+ 1 = 0.
+That would mean a^2 = -1 but that has no solution if a is a real number.

+The function f: N -> N given by f(n) = 2n is also not surjective.
+Pause the video, and think about why.
+Can you find a point in the codomain (the natural numbers) so that nothing maps onto it?

+There are lots of points that don't get mapped onto, namely any odd natural number.
+Look at b = 3 for instance, in the codomain.
+If something mapped onto this, call it "a".
+Then f(a) = 3, but that means 2a = 3, or a = 3/2.
+But that's wrong because 3/2 is not a natural number.
+So nothing maps to 3 under this function.

+Let's play with this idea some more.
+Look at the function L that maps the set of all string values to the set of natural numbers, and it operates by taking a string and returning its length.
+This is a valid function because every string has a length and no string has more than one value for its length.
+Is it surjective?
+Pause the video and think about it.

+So this function *is* surjective, and let's explain why.
+We'd need to show that for any element of the codomain "b", there is an element "a" of the domain that maps to it.
+The domain is the set of natural numbers, so choose some random element from that set and call it "b".
+Can I find a string that maps to it?
+In other words, if I choose a random natural number, does there exist a string of that length?
+Well, yes, and here's how to find it: Given the "b", choose the string consisting of b copies of the letter X. For example if you choose b = 6, look at the string "XXXXXX".
+Choosing this string always produces something of length b.
+Even if b were equal to 0 this would work, because then the element of the domain would just be the empty string of zero copies of "X".
+This explanation has an example in it but works without the example, so it's a proof that this function is surjective.

+In this video you've learned about surjective functions and how they are defined, seen several examples of surjective and non-surjective functions, and looked at how to show in a convincing way why a function is or is not surjective.
+In our next video, we'll look at functions that have different combinations of being injective and being surjective.

 ## 3.11